kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 2. If device has no existing allocations (unlocked):
    - Extract affinity values for `sharingAffinity.attributeKeys` from the claim's structured parameters (decoded from opaque config)
-   - Record values in `AllocatedState.AffinityValues[deviceID]`
+   - Record values in `AllocatedState.AffinityStates[deviceID].LockedAffinity`
    - Proceed with allocation (device is now tentatively locked)
 3. If device has existing allocations (locked):
-   - Compare claim's affinity values against `AllocatedState.AffinityValues[deviceID]`
+   - Compare claim's affinity values against `AllocatedState.AffinityStates[deviceID].LockedAffinity`
    - If all keys match: proceed with allocation (pack onto locked device)
    - If any key mismatches: skip this device, try next candidate